-The claimed contact shall be disqualified for any error in the information logged by the station.
+The claimed contact shall be disqualified for any error in the information logged by the entrant.
 When there is high evidence that the error is due to the wrongly logged information of the transmitting station (i.e. wrong date/time or call/UL) such a LOG shall not be used for adjudication purposes.
+The final judging of the entries shall be the responsibility of the contest organizer whose decision shall be final.